ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 - Dextromethamphetamine - "DXMA"

 #### Methylphenidates
-Stimulant codenames and related prodrugs in the methylphenidate family are reserved for future use with Supermicro AMD EPYC hardware used in servers.
+Stimulant codenames and related prodrugs in the methylphenidate family are reserved for future use with Supermicro AMD EPYC hardware.

 - Dexmethylphenidate - DMP
 - Levomethylphenidate - LMP
 - **Serdexmethylphenidate** - SDX

 ### Hallucinogen
 Hallucinogenic drug-related compounds are generally for use with non-embedded network router/gateway devices.

 #### Dissociatives
 Hallucinogenic chemical compounds that have a dissociative effect are for use with routers using Intel x86-64 processors.
+This theme started with "Dextromethorphan" which was inspired by the 2010 Far East Novement single, "Like a G6".

 - [Dextromethorphan](../srv_dxm/) - DXM